liamgcollins/liamgcollins.github.io/_pages/about.md

 My email is lcollins2 at snap dot com.

-**We are currently recruiting interns to work on a variety of projects in recommendation, graph learning, and user modeling for 2025.
+**We are currently recruiting interns to work on a variety of projects in recommendation, user modeling and graph learning for 2026.
 Start dates are flexible.
-If interested please apply [online](https://snap.submittable.com/submit) and send me an email.**
+If interested please send me an email, job link to appear soon.**

 [Last update: November 2025]
 <!---